Getting a new babysitter can be a stressful time for everyone involved—but it can also be a great thing when it works out.

 Your child can read your emotions better than you think!
-If you show signs of being stressed or upset about leaving them alone with the babysitter, they'll pick up on it and it can definitely affect their mood as well.
+If you show signs of being stressed or upset about leaving them alone with the babysitter, they'll pick up on it, and it can affect their mood as well.

-So even if you are feeling some hesitation about leaving your child alone with a babysitter for the first time, try your best not to let it show.
-Put on a calm, positive, happy face for them until you get out the door.
+So even if you are feeling some hesitation about leaving, try your best not to let it show.
+Put on a calm, positive, and happy face for them, at least until you get out the door.

 Even if your child is too young to understand, it's still good to explain where you're going and when you'll return home.
-You never know what parts they might pick up and understand, and it's better than not trying to explain at all.
-Plus it will set up the habit of communicating with them for later on when they do start to become capable of understanding what you're saying.
+You never know what parts they might pick up and understand, and it's better than not telling them.
+Plus, it will set up the habit of communicating with them for the future when they do start to understand what you're saying.

 You can help soothe your child a bit by engaging them with an activity or toy before you leave.
 You can try their favorite pacifier or blanket, but be aware as some kids may develop a dependence on objects to calm them when you leave.